-Peggy Sulahian Predicted Shannon’s Divorce On ‘RHOC,’ What She Says Now…
+Peggy Sulahian Predicted Shannon’s Divorce On ‘RHOC,’ What She Says Now

 Peggy Sulahian wasn’t happy with the way Shannon Beador handled her life with David Beador when they were filming The Real Housewives of Orange County.
-Peggy may not have known that David had cheated on Shannon a few years back, but it didn’t seem to care too much about Shannon’s previous problems with her husband.
-During a scene, Sulahian questioned whether Shannon trusted her husband and she flipped out.
+Peggy may not have known that David had cheated on Shannon a few years back, but she didn’t seem to care too much about Shannon’s previous problems with her husband.
+During a scene, Sulahian questioned whether Shannon trusted her husband, and she flipped out.
 Peggy later suggested that Beador needed to treat her husband differently or he would leave her.

-Maybe Sulahian predicted that the marriage would come to an end because of what she saw herself on the show.
-How Shannon treated David wasn’t something she could relate to.
+Maybe Sulahian predicted that the marriage would come to an end because of what she witnessed on the show.
+How Shannon treated David wasn’t something she could relate to personally.
 On The Real Housewives of Orange County, she revealed that Shannon’s marriage would end in divorce if she didn’t change her behavior.
 According to a new Bravo report, Peggy Sulahian is now speaking out about how she feels after learning that Shannon and David have separated.
 She doesn’t pride herself on the fact that she knew the marriage would be over, but she reveals that it was heartbreaking to learn that both Shannon and Kelly Dodd would be leaving their husbands behind.
 For her, it was a sad reunion for them all.

 “Shannon was quite open with her description about what viewers saw or didn’t see in her relationship with David.
 Her vulnerability about her tumultuous life and grappling with personal stresses shows me a side of herself that I didn’t know.
 Nobody wants to experience divorce and split up a family.
 Nobody wants to cause pain to their loved ones and make them witness the break-up, but it does happen,” Peggy explains in her Bravo blog after watching the reunion special.